jhaapasa/PortfolioAdvisor/docs/confidence-bands-example.md

-# Confidence Bands for S6 Wavelet Trend in COI Regions
+# Confidence Bands for S6 Wavelet Trend in COI Regions (Removed)

+**Note: This feature was removed in favor of simpler COI visualization using dotted lines.
+The documentation is kept for reference.**

 ## Overview